 In this case, the momentum was clearly building for an uptrend.
 The momentum became extremely strong, pushing the stock price significantly higher.
 When might it slow down?
 Keep an eye on the TTM Squeeze indicator.

 If you’re buying a stock that seems to be in the throes of a short squeeze, especially at high levels, it helps to understand any other reasons why the stock might be moving.

 Consider checking the fundamentals.
 Is there anything that makes you want to own the stock?
 You’re not just tempted to buy it because everyone else is, right?
 Always do your homework.
 And remember, there’s no need to go all in.
 A stock that’s in a short squeeze may still have a long way to climb, and if you don’t think the fundamentals support higher prices, then perhaps you should look elsewhere.

 In the case of TSLA in 2020, there were some positive fundamentals underlying the short squeeze, including the company’s more consistent profitability and hopes of it being included in the S&P 500 Index (SPX).
-The stock saw its share price run up to nearly $1,000 in early February, then roll all the way back down to $350 by mid-March (although that drop was probably related in a big way to the pandemic that punished the entire market that month).
+The stock saw its share price run up to new highs, then down nearly 60%.

 Other stocks that were caught up in short squeezes haven’t always fared so well, in part because they didn’t have the fundamental support.
 As with the famous Dutch tulips, there was a vast crater waiting for those who held on too long.